sebastiancarlos/beachpatrol/README.md

 ### What’s the point?
 Isn’t Beachpatrol just a wrapper around a Playwright browser?

-True, Beachpatrol is indeed a wrapper around a Playwright-controlled browser, but it offers several value-added features:
+True, But it offers several value-added features:

 - **Automation Detection Evasion**: Beachpatrol carefully selects Playwright options and plugins to mirror the activity of a regular browsing, helping to avoid detection mechanisms that websites use to identify and block automated browsers.
 - **Client/Server Architecture**: `beachpatrol` launches a browser and listens on a socket.
 The separate client `beachmsg` can then be used to transmit Playwright commands to the controlled browser.
 This separation allows for greater flexibility and integration with other tools and scripts.